For more information on any of our books, please click on Our Books above and visit the individual pages.

 From their origin in the Andes tomatoes have spread to all our gardens; everyone can grow them, even if you only have a window sill.
 This little book includes the story of how they came to Britain, their cultivation and gives delicious recipes for your harvests.
 Jane

 Prospect Books: The English Kitchen

 Nut trees need not just be for your grandchildren, you can harvest some within a year.
-With their stories, cultivation advice and over seventy recipes this is the ideal book for all nutters (those who harvest nuts, rather than nut cases)
+With their stories, cultivation advice and over seventy recipes this is the ideal book for all nutters (those who harvest nuts, rather than nut cases).
+Jane & Sally Hughes

-Five anthologies containing old favourites alongside wonderful poems to discover.
-Whether you want a poem describing the beauties of London, one which will celebrate a family event or commemorate the trials of the First World War, you will find it in one of these books.
+Eight anthologies containing old favourites alongside wonderful poems and prose to discover.
+Whether you want a a piece describing the beauties of London, one which will celebrate a family event or commemorate the trials of the First World War, you will find it in one of these books.

 Our books are obviously available through a variety of channels, but please support your local bookshop, you might miss it if it goes.